WHO IS SALARY FINANCE?

 We will use your information to enforce the terms and conditions that apply to you when you have and/or use our products and/or services.

 To provide and improve customer support and experience

 We will use your information to be able to provide and improve the customer support and experience we provide to you (for example, queries about our products/services, access/log-in, account management etc.).

 We will use your information to process the payments you commit to when signing up to our products/services and for the collection of any future payments or overdue amounts for those services.

-Salary Finance may use your data to monitor and to enable website personalisation and improve your online experience.
+Salary Finance may use your data to monitor and to enable Site and App personalisation and improve your online experience.

-We may use your data to generate non-personal statistical data, for example relating to the size of our customer base, the levels of site usage and customer behaviour.
-This will only be group data, such as the age range of site users, and will not include any information that could personally identify you.
+We may use your data to generate non-personal statistical data, for example relating to the size of our customer base, the levels of Site and App usage and customer behaviour.
+This will only be group data (also known as “aggregated data”), such as the age range of Site and App users, and will not include any information that could personally identify you.
 This may then be shared with third parties and your employer or membership organisation (as applicable) and (if applicable) their outsourced payroll providers.